 Crystal Palace to host West Bromwich Albion at Selhurst Park this Saturday, as both sides look to make a positive opener to their 2016/17 Premier League campaigns.

-The Eagles will be looking to dominate the opponents this season in similar fashion to last term, as they sat in sixth place in the premier league table after 17 games.
+The Eagles will be looking to dominate the opponents this season in a similar fashion to the last term, as they sat in sixth place in the premier league table after 17 games.

 Crystal Palace manager Alan Pardew has secured well throughout this summer, bringing in three new talents in the shape of Andros Townsend, James Tomkins and Steve Mandanda.

-With home advantage, we are expecting Crystal Palace have too much confidents for their Midlands opponents.
-Fans must be wondering what their team’s chances are in the coming season, having an official partnership with Mansion Casino, it remain a huge achievement for the home team to face Tony Pulis’s side in the first round of the Premier League.
+With home advantage, we are expecting Crystal Palace have too many confidence for their Midlands opponents.
+It remains a huge achievement for the home team to face Tony Pulis’s side in the first round of the Premier League.

 However, Pardew’s toughest decisions might be to give a chance who plays out wide, with Townsend, Yannick Bolasie, Bakary Sako, Wilfried Zaha and Jason Puncheon all has got the caliber for two slots.

-The Baggies has couple of injuries in their squad such as Christian Gamboa, James Morrison and Chris Brunt are all set to miss out the opener.
+The Baggies have a couple of injuries in their squads such as Christian Gamboa, James Morrison and Chris Brunt are all set to miss out the opener.